The World’s Most Extreme Road Trips That Will Give You a Thrill

 With unpredictable conditions and new challenges at every turn, there are a few iconic drives in the world that are simply brutal and nerve-wracking.
 In their case, extreme is an understatement.
 And it is precisely the challenge of beating the odds that makes them so appealing to some.

-Their narrow mountain passes, vast sands, arid plains and hairpin turns take your physical and mental endurance to the limit.
+Their narrow mountain passes, vast sands, arid plains, and hairpin turns will take your physical and mental endurance to the limit.
 The rewards are plentiful, though.
 By the mud-smudged window of a bus, at the wheel of a 4X4 or, even better, on a motorcycle tour, the unbelievable scenery and countless surprises along the way will give you the adventure of a lifetime.

 Drive through high-mountain passes and arid plains, pass by glacial melts cascading over tall cliffs and staggering views of snow-capped mountains.
 This is the Manali-Leh Highway, a high-altitude road winding from Manali in the Himachal Pradesh Region all the way to Leh in Ladakh.

 Touring the Manali-Leh Highway is something every rider dreams of, a holy pilgrimage some may call it.
-It usually takes two to three days to cover the distance, be it on a bus, 4X4 or motorbike, and you can spend the first night in the town of Keylong.
+It usually takes two to three days to cover the distance, be it on a bus, 4X4, or motorbike, and you can spend the first night in the town of Keylong.
 If you push yourself, the tour can be completed in as little as one day.
 Please be advised that the altitude can be extremely harsh on the body, and going too fast up and down the roof of the world increases the chances of getting altitude sickness.

-Due to the abundance of snow it receives most of the year, the highway is only open for roughly four months in summer, from June to mid-October.
+Due to the abundance of snow that it receives throughout most of the year, the highway is only open for roughly four months in summer, from June to mid-October.